 Demolition workers must be provided with personal protective equipment (PPE).
 This includes safety goggles, face protectors, safety-toed boots, hand protection, hardhats, and hearing protection.
 Respiratory protection may also be needed when toxic materials are present.
 Personal fall arrest systems are required when demolition work is being done at an elevation.
 Employers should train demolition workers in the hazards they are facing and how to properly use protective equipment.
 They should also plan ahead to make demolition projects safer for workers.

-How Is Liability Determined for Demolition Accidents?
+How Is Liability Determined for NY Demolition Accidents?

-Workers injured on the job are entitled to workers compensation benefits.
+Construction workers injured on the job are entitled to workers compensation benefits.
 In addition, employers, contractors, or third parties may be held liable under certain New York negligence laws if a dangerous condition caused the worker’s injury and the employer, contractor, or third party should have known about and corrected the dangerous condition.